atk4/book/en/views/custom.rst

     to use a different CSS framework, you would need to supply HTML code for views yourself.
 This documentation will not cover that area.

+To customize Look of Agile Toolkit you can use several strategies:

+- Create a custom :doc:`/css/theme`.
+- Use different or your own Layouts.
+- Use pages with custom template.
+- Creating custom views with your own template.
+- Assigning classes to existing Views.
+- Use special outline Views and composition.